fattihkoca/vuejs-ajax/README.md

 ```

 ### <a name="scrollTop"></a> Scroll Top
-`scrollTop setting is used to scroll to top of the document when loading the request.
+This setting is used to scroll to top of the document when loading the request.
 Default value is `true`.
 ```javascript
 Vue.ajax.get('http://example.com', [data], {
     scrollTop: true